harplife/zettelkasten/math/precalculus/Chapter 4/6_Modeling_with_Exponential_Functions.md

 Exponential decay is often used to model radioactive decay.

+> [!important] Outside the textbook, capital letter $N$ is used in the radioactive decay function to represent the number of radioactive nuclei (atoms) remaining in a sample at any given time, while $N_{0}$ (N-nought) signifies the initial number of nuclei at the start (time zero).

 ---
 Note that we learned about exponential function back in chapter [[1_Exponential_Functions|4.1 Exponential Functions]].
 The simplest form of exponential decay is :